schastev/membership_bot/README.md

 * `admin.py` - functions that make actual database calls as called by admin-side bot handlers.
 * `database.py` - class that defines a database class using a singleton pattern.
 * `member.py` - functions that make actual database calls as called by member-side bot handlers.
-* `user.py` - functions that make actual database calls as called by user setting related (registration, info update) bot handlers.
+* `user.py` - functions that make actual database calls as called by user setting related (registration, info update). bot handlers.
 #### locales
 Keeps all localization/internationalization-related files.
-* `*.po` files are localization sources containing code line numbers and strings that should be there as well as lines of translation that the former should be replaced with.
+* `*.po` files are localization sources containing code line numbers and strings that should be there. as well as lines of translation that the former should be replaced with.
 * `*.mo` files are compiled `*.po` files that the application actually reads.
 * `*.pot` file is a base for future `*.po` files.
 #### model
 Keeps classes that correspond to the tables of the application's database and house actual business logic where applicable.
 * `attendance.py` - simple class, only has a table config and a representation method.
-* declarative_models TODO
+* `declarative_models.py` - a base class for all other models in this module, it ensures that they work with sqlalchemy.
 * `membership.py` - the beefiest of the classes, since the application's main objective is to manage memberships.
 Handles logic for activation, check-ins, freeze and unfreeze, manages related dates, keeps track of uses the membership has left.
 * `request.py` - simple class that corresponds to all the requests a member can create for the admin to process.